Wrinking is a rough, crinkled paint surface occurring when paint forms a 'skin'.

 More problem solving advice

-Brownish or tan discoloration on the paint surface due to migration of tannins from the substrate through the paint film.
+Tannin staining is the brownish or tan discoloration on the paint surface due to migration of tannins from the substrate through the paint film.
+Find out more.